mlswg/mls-protocol/draft-ietf-mls-protocol.md

 0 1 2 3 4 5 6 7 8 9 0 1 2
 ~~~~~

-Each node in the tree is assigned an _index_, starting at zero and
+Each node in the tree is assigned an _node index_, starting at zero and
 running from left to right.
 A node is a leaf node if and only if it
 has an even index.
-The indices for the nodes in the above tree are
+The node indices for the nodes in the above tree
-as follows:
+are as follows:

 * 0 = A
 * 1 = AB